CaioslppUO/Agrobot/README.md

    *6 - Turn arduino and raspberry on, sync raspberry and the smartphone application by typing the ip of raspberry pi in it.

    *7 - Control the robot.

+   REFERENCES:
+    On the part of hacking the main board and submitting the codes for it, we rely on this github: https://github.com/NiklasFauth/hoverboard-firmware-hack.